magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 Don't see any trips?
 Don't worry, you were doomed to fail. :)
 Use your browser's developer tools and check out the console.
 CORS, right?

-We need to open CORS on the server.
+We need to enable CORS on the server.

-- In Magnolia, type `filters` into the Find Bar at the top.
+1. In Magnolia, type `filters` into the Find Bar at the top.
-- Click on the first result.
-(It should include `/server/filters/)
+2. Click on the first result.
+(It should include '/server/filters/')
     - The `Configuration` app opens, and  `/server/filters` is selected.
-- Click the `Import` Action, you might have to scroll down in the Action Bar.
+3. Click the `Import` Action, you might have to scroll down in the Action Bar.
-- Click `Upload` and select the `_dev/config.server.filters.addCORSHeaders.xml` file from your repository.
+4. Click `Upload` and select the `_dev/config.server.filters.addCORSHeaders.xml` file from your repository.
-- Click `Import File`.
+5. Click `Import File`.
     - The `addCorsHeaders` item is displayed and selected.

-- Now, click the `Move` action.
+6. Now, click the `Move` action.
-- Select `uriSecurity` (a few items up.)
+7. Select `uriSecurity` (a few items up.)
-- Click the `Move After` button.
+8. Click the `Move After` button.
-Now refresh your browser tab with your client app.
+9. Now refresh your browser tab with your client app.
-The trips are rendered!
+    - The trips are rendered!
-(If not, check the browser developer tools again for hints, especially the `Network` tool.)
+    - (If not, check the browser developer tools again for hints, especially the `Network` tool.)

 ### Permissions for Images